Skip to product information

 Liquid error (snippets/price line 157): divided by 0 Sold out

-McDairy Homemade Ghee is a dairy fat made from pasteurised cream and salt, used in both cooking and simple DIY body care.
-In the kitchen, it is commonly used for frying, roasting, sautéing, and adding rich buttery flavour to everyday meals.
-In cosmetic use, ghee is traditionally used in simple skin and hair routines where a richer, more emollient texture is preferred.
-This is a homemade-style ghee product rather than a standard table butter or a formulated cosmetic product.
+McDairy Homemade Ghee is a dairy fat made from pasteurised cream and salt, used in cooking and simple DIY body care.
+In the kitchen, it is commonly used for frying, roasting, sautéing and adding rich buttery flavour to everyday meals.
+In cosmetic-style use, ghee is traditionally used in simple skin and hair routines where a richer, more emollient texture is preferred.
+This is a homemade-style ghee product rather than a standard table butter or formulated cosmetic product.

-♡ Why we love it: It is one of those old-school staples that can feel equally at home in the kitchen and in simple, ingredient-led self-care.
-The rich, buttery character makes it useful for cooking, while its dense, nourishing feel also lends itself well to uncomplicated topical use.
+♡ Why we love it: This is an old-school staple that feels equally at home in the kitchen and in simple, ingredient-led self-care.
+The rich, buttery character makes it useful for cooking, while its dense feel also suits uncomplicated topical use.

 • Ingredients: Pasteurised Cream, Salt